Anthony Farrar-Hockley: Later life

-Other positions held by Farrar-Hockley included: ADC General to the Queen (1981–1983), Colonel-Commandant of the Prince of Wales' Division (1974–1980) and of the Parachute Regiment (1977–1983).
+Other positions held by Farrar-Hockley included: ADC General to the Queen (1981–1983), Colonel-Commandant of the Prince of Wales's Division (1974–1980) and of the Parachute Regiment (1977–1983).
 He was colonel of his Gloucestershire Regiment 1978–1984.

 During his retirement Farrar-Hockley carried out historical research and published campaign histories and biographies, he acted as a consultant and was a frequent pundit in the newspapers and on television and radio.
-He commanded the French at Waterloo in an episode of the brief TV series 'A Game of War' in 1997.
+He commanded the French at Waterloo in an episode of the brief TV series A Game of War in 1997.

 Farrar-Hockley is known to have been a target for the IRA after his name was found on an hitlist in the 1980s.
 In 1990, his 5-year-old grandson found a bomb attached to a hose in his garden.
 The bomb failed to explode.

-Farrar-Hockley declared to The Guardian that a secret arms network was established in Britain after the war, but refused to say if it still existed.
-He aroused controversy in 1983 when he became involved trying to organise a campaign for a new home guard against possible Soviet invasion and in 1990, following Italian Prime minister Giulio Andreotti's October 1990 revelations concerning Operation Gladio, a NATO stay-behind network, he revealed that the armed anti-communist secret resistance network across western European had involved Britain.
+Farrar-Hockley declared to The Guardian that a secret arms network was established in Britain after the war, but declined to say if it still existed.
+He aroused controversy in 1983 when he became involved trying to organise a campaign for a new home guard against possible Soviet invasion and in 1990, following Italian Prime minister Giulio Andreotti's October 1990 revelations concerning Operation Gladio, a NATO stay-behind network, he said that the armed anti-communist secret resistance network across western European had involved Britain.

 His honours included: Mentioned in despatches 1943, MC 1944, DSO 1953, Mentioned in despatches 1954, MBE 1957, DSO bar 1964, KCB 1977, GBE 1982.